I Shot Jesse James: Release

 The film premiered in St Joseph, where Bob Ford shot Jesse James.

 The film was released on video by the Criterion Collection's Eclipse imprint together with The Baron of Arizona and The Steel Helmet.

 Reception

 Robert L. Lippert sold the film's international rights for a flat $200,000.

 The film reportedly earned Lippert over half a million dollars in profits and was the movie that took his career to the next level in Hollywood.

-Lippert was so pleased with the film he signed Carl Hittleman to produce five more films: Grand Canyon, Park Row, The Baron of Arizona, an adaptation of 20,000 Leagues Under the Sea and The Ghost of Jesse James; Park Row, Baron and Leagues were to be directed by Sam Fuller.
+Lippert was so pleased with the film he signed Carl Hittleman to produce five more films: Grand Canyon, Park Row, The Baron of Arizona, an adaptation of Twenty Thousand Leagues Under the Seas and The Ghost of Jesse James; Park Row, Baron and Leagues were to be directed by Sam Fuller.
 Fuller did make Baron for Lippert but did Park Row for another producer.
 Ghost of Jesse James became The Return of Jesse James.
 Hitleman eventually signed a contract with Universal.